someobserver/recurgence/README.md

 updated_date: 2025-07-11
 ---

-## Pattern Detection for Platform Safety
+## Predictable is Preventable

-Detecting coordination signatures and escalation trajectories is a matter of mathematics.
+Advanced pattern detection of coordination signatures and escalation trajectories is a matter of mathematics.
 This work bridges complexity theory, differential geometry, and practical Trust & Safety applications, drawing from 20+ years of high-stakes pattern recognition.

 Predictable is preventable.